 |Pull Request or Patch supplied:||No||Resolution:|

 Saw a past ticket on a similar item, but "Encoding" drop-down in Vector -> Geoprocessing Tools -> Buffer is way out of order.... very difficult to find "System" if you fat-finger a mistake and change it to UTF-16, for example.

 Using 1.8 Lisboa.

-#1 Updated by Larry Shaffer almost 5 years ago
+#1 Updated by Larry Shaffer about 5 years ago